Donald Gilbert Kennedy: Activities 1947 to 1950

 Following vacation leave he retired as ‘District Officer, BSIP’ on 25 April 1947.
 He and Mary went to live on ‘Glen Aros’ station in Hawke’s Bay, New Zealand, which Mary had inherited from her parents.
 He continued to suffer from alcoholism.

 He was employed by ASIO for 7 months in 1950.
 He spent three months of that time in Lae in Papua New Guinea (PNG) before resigning.
 Kennedy was involved in the establishment of a branch of the Australian Security Service in PNG, which appears to be motivated by a fear of Communist infiltration.

 1951–52 Resettlement of Vaitupuans on Kioa Island, Fiji

-In 1945 Kennedy had visited Vaitupu, where overpopulation was an issue, some of the islanders were receptive to resettlement.
+In 1945, Kennedy visited Vaitupu, where overpopulation was an issue, and some of the islanders were receptive to resettlement.
 Kennedy encouraged Neli Lifuka in the resettlement proposal that eventually resulted in the purchase of Kioa island in Fiji.

 In June 1946, Kennedy and Henry Evans Maude, bought the island of Kioa in Fiji on behalf of the Vaitupuans who wanted to migrate.
 Between 1947 and 1963, 217 people moved to Kioa.
 Kennedy was invited to Kioa to act as an advisor to the community.
 He arrived on Kioa in September 1951 and initiated an ambitious development program involving clearing bush, planting coconuts and grazing cattle in order to create an enterprise that could attract further Ellice Islanders to live on Kioa.
 This program was not accepted by the settlers and the following year they expelled him from the island.